PR454D/opendata/README.md

 # Why OpenData?

 1. We believe that object storage is a fundamentally new ingredient in data systems: it provides highly durable, highly available, infinite storage with unique performance and cost structures.
 It solves one of the hardest problems in distributed data systems: consistent replication.
 At the same time, tremendous care must be taken to make object storage work correctly, performantly, and cost-effectively.
 When done right, systems built natively on object storage are far simpler and cheaper to operate in modern clouds than the alternatives.
 We want to bring the benefits of object storage to every database.
 2. Inspired by the UNIX philosophy, we believe single purpose systems that compose well are superior to systems that try to solve many problems under one umbrella, which is what has tended to happen with existing open surce projects since each is developed in a silo.
-Buy building multiple focused systems on a common core, Open Data will not have to trade off power for simplicity.
+Buy building multiple focused databases on a common core, OpenData will not have to trade off power for simplicity.
 3. Object store native designs have tended to be proprietary, to the detriment of the developer community at large.
-Open Data remedies that by being MIT licensed from day one.
+OpenData remedies that by being MIT licensed from day one.